 Kant was highly enamored of this argument.
 He used it first in 1768, to argue that space was Newtonian (absolute) rather than Leibnizian (relational).
 In 1770, he used the argument for a different conclusion, that our knowledge of space is via intuitive not conceptual representation.
 The Prolegomena argument of 1783 is for a still different conclusion, that space is ideal.
 So what exactly is the argument and how could it serve all these conclusions?

-Let’s look briefly at the first two uses of the argument (cf. Van Cleve (1991b); Van Cleve (1991a)).
+Let’s look briefly at the first two uses of the argument (cf. (Van Cleve 1991b, 1991a)).
 Kant’s argument against the Leibnizian relationalist position hinges on the fact that according to the Leibnizian relationalist, all spatial relations are a function of the intrinsic features of the relevant objects.
 So any change in spatial features is due to some change in the intrinsic, non-relational features of the object.
 In brief, Kant’s 1698 argument against Leibnizian relationalism says that incongruent counterparts like left and right hands are intrinsically exactly similar.
 This means that their orientation in space cannot be due to their ‘internal’ intrinsic, non-relational features, but must rather be due to something else—viz. their relation to some absolute space which contains them.

 Kant’s 1770 argument takes up this point and applies it to our representation of space.
 If, Kant argues, our representation of space were ultimately purely intellectual/conceptual (as Kant construes the Leibnizian to argue), then we should be able, by means of concepts alone, to distinguish incongruent counterparts.
-But, he argues, conceptual representation of (e.g.) a left and a right hand will not differ since such counterparts do not differ (let us suppose) in any qualitatively intrinsic way (e.g. neither figure nor internal angles would differ), nor in any quantitative way (they differ not according to size, etc.).
+But, he argues, conceptual representation of (e.g.) a left and a right hand will not differ since such counterparts do not differ (let us suppose) in any qualitatively intrinsic way (e.g. neither their figure nor internal angles would differ), nor in any quantitative way (they differ not according to size, etc.).
 So since there is no intrinsic difference between the two hands, there is nothing conceptually to distinguish one as the left and the other as the right.
-We must represent their difference by some other means, which Kant argue is by means of intuition.
+Nevertheless we do represent them as different.
+How do we do this?
+We must represent their difference by some other, non-conceptual, means, which Kant argues is by means of intuition.

-The Prolegomena’s use of the argument to conclude that consideration of incongruent counterparts demonstrates that space is ideal is deeply contested.
+The Prolegomena’s use of the incongruent counterparts argument to conclude that space is ideal is, perhaps unsurprisingly, deeply contested.
 The conclusion is not the only thing that is contested, unfortunately, for it is not at all clear how the argument for it goes.
 The relevant passage is below: